Great Skin for Life

 Your skin is an integral part of how you feel and how you feel about yourself.
 Understandably, then, its care is of the utmost importance.
 It requires attention not only from the outside, but care from the inside also.
 Internal care essentially through nutrients obtained from wholesome food.
 External care is what you apply to the skin itself, but that’s not all.
 You must also avoid subjecting this invaluable organ, your largest in weight and surface area, to agents that can damage it and lead to its aging prematurely.

-Care from within
+Great Skin for Life begin with Care from within

 For healthy, problem-free skin, you need to provide it with essential nutrients.
 These include vitamins and minerals, a few of which are now discussed.